dgaydukov/cert-aws/sa/files/sa.md

 * don't confuse server cert with user signing cert `UploadSigningCertificate` - you upload cert for specified user, and this user can make X.509 signed requests

 ###### Cloud9
-Cloud9 - cloud based IDE (integrated development environment) where you can run and execute your code.
+Cloud based IDE (integrated development environment) where you can run and execute your code.
 It basically a separate ec2 where you can install programs, write/build code, and work just like with your laptop.
 So it basically IDE + linux.
 AWS CLI is preconfigured there.
 It's free but you pay for compute & storage, ec2+ebs.
 You can also connect cloud9 to on-premises server, in this case it's free.
 When you close cloud9, after 30 min it automatically stops ec2.
 If you open again it restarts it.
 Cloud9 provides aws lambda create/execute(locally)/deploy functions.

 ###### CodeStar
 CodeStar - cloud based development service that allows you to build/deploy your code in aws.
 You can quickly set up continuous delivery.